chromium/chromium/mojo/public/tools/bindings/README.md

   matching `value` in the list of `enabled_features`, the definition will be disabled.
 This is useful for mojom definitions that only make sense on one platform.
 Note that the `EnableIf` attribute can only be set once per definition and cannot be set at the same time as `EnableIfNot`.
+Also be aware that only one condition can be tested, `EnableIf=value,xyz` introduces a new `xyz` attribute. `xyz` is not part of the `EnableIf` condition that depends only on the feature `value`.
+Complex conditions can be introduced via enabled_features in `build.gn` files.

 * **`[EnableIfNot=value]`**:
   The `EnableIfNot` attribute is used to conditionally enable definitions when